Simple Everyday Recipes

 How To Make Red Velvet Chocolate Chip Cookies

-3. With the mixer on the lowest setting, slowly add the dry ingredients into the wet ingredients until a soft dough is formed.
-If desired, add more food coloring if you prefer a brighter red.
-Beat in the chocolate chips.
-The dough will be slightly sticky.
+With the mixer on low, add the dry ingredients until a dough is formed.
+Then, add the white chocolate chips.

 Can you make red velvet chocolate chip cookies from cake mix?